 Activeren huidige locatie

-Dedicated to the deified spirits of Emperor Meiji and Empress Shoken, this Shinto shrine was originally constructed in 1920 at the site of an iris garden that is known to have been favored by the royal couple.
-Emperor Meiji ascended to the throne in 1867, at the height of the Meiji Restoration, drawing Japan from the veils of feudalism and into the modern era.
-The traditional nagare-zukuri shrine is built amid a teeming, evergreen forest of over 10,000 trees from across Japan; a token of gratitude donated by the people.
-Simple, yet elegant, the Meiji Jingū is isolated from the hustle and bustle of the city, its verdant shroud softening the sounds of the vibrant metropolis that is Tokyo.
+Memorializing Emperor Meiji and Empress Shoken, this Shinto shrine was originally constructed in 1920 at the site of an iris garden known to have been favored by the royal couple.
+Ascending the throne in 1867, Emperor Meiji spearheaded the Meiji Restoration, drawing Japan from the veils of feudalism.
+The traditional nagare-zukuri shrine is built amid an evergreen forest comprised of numerous trees from across Japan; a token of gratitude donated by the people.
+Simple, yet elegant, the Meiji Jingū is isolated from the bustle of Tokyo, its verdant shroud softening the sounds of the vibrant metropolis.
 Nearby lies the enchanting inner garden, a field of iris blooms in June.
-The Imperial Treasure House at the shrine also exhibits the coronation carriage and several other intriguing mementos of Emperor Meiji and Empress Shoken.
-The shrine that stands today is a reconstruction of the original, which dates back to 1958 after its predecessor was destroyed during World War II.
+The Imperial Treasure House at the shrine also exhibits the coronation carriage and several other intriguing mementos.
+What stands today is a reconstruction of the original shrine, built in 1958 after its predecessor sustained severe damage during World War II.

 The Shinjuku Gyo-en blends Western and Eastern influences in its layout with English, French and conventional Japanese gardens.
 It also features quaint tea ceremony houses and a greenhouse with a considerable collection of tropical plants.
-It is most famous for its cherry blossom trees, which in early spring paint the whole place with different hues of fluttering pink.
-It is an ideal place to get some fresh air, relax amidst nature and lift your spirits.
+It is most famous for its cherry blossom trees, which in early spring paint the stunning landscape in different hues of fluttering pink and draw visitors in droves owing to their spellbinding beauty.
+The garden is an ideal place to get some fresh air, relax amidst nature and lift your spirits.

 This naturally wooded park adjoins the Meiji Jingu Shrine, and until 1996, it hosted Tokyo's amateur rock and roll bands, who strutted their stuff every Sunday.
 They have since moved to Omotesando, and Yoyogi Park has become quiet, and ideal for groups of friends and families who like to enjoy a tranquil Sunday afternoon strolling by small ponds filled with koi (Japanese carp).
 Rental bicycles are available within the grounds during summer.